Quantitative Scattering for the Energy-Critical Wave Equation on Asymptotically Flat Spacetimes: Introduction

 for some small $\gamma>0$ and $\varepsilon>0$.
 Here, $h^{\underline{L} \underline{L}} = h^{\alpha \beta} \underline{L}_{\alpha} \underline{L}_{\beta}$.
 We also assume

 This assumption is only needed for the proof of the interaction Morawetz estimate (in \cref{sec:interaction_Morawetz}). \end{assumption}

 Assumption \cref{eq:hyp-d} is a short-range decay condition used only in the dispersive estimate (see \cref{sec:a_dispersive_estimate}).
-In contrast, \cref{eq:hyp-a,eq:hyp-b} allow a long-range tail for the metric $h$ (e.g. $\langle x\rangle^{-\gamma}$), while \cref{eq:hyp-c} imposes short-range decay on $\partial h$ (e.g. $\langle x\rangle^{-1-\gamma}$ and $\langle x\rangle^{-2-\gamma}$).
+In contrast, \cref{eq:hyp-a,eq:hyp-b} allow a long-range tail for the metric $h$ (e.g. $\langle x\rangle^{-\gamma}$), while \cref{eq:hyp-c} imposes short-range decay on $\partial h$.
 Our assumptions, apart from the short-range condition \eqref{eq:hyp-d} required for the dispersive estimate, place our proof within the ``long-range metric, short-range derivatives'' framework of \cite{Looi_Tohaneanu_2021}, from which we derive the necessary integrated local energy decay estimates.

 The collection of geometric hypotheses in this paper is tailored to the goal of proving quantitative scattering bounds, and it is therefore distinct from the structure used for the sharp pointwise decay estimates in \cite{Looi2021}.
 Specifically, where \cite{Looi2021} imposes uniform decay with full Klainerman vector-field control (referred to there as $h \in S^Z(\langle r\rangle^{-1-\sigma})$), this paper uses only control of standard partial derivatives, making it geometrically more permissive.
 Furthermore, while \cite{Looi2021} assumes local energy decay as a black-box hypothesis, we recall ILED under our assumptions (following \cite{Looi_Tohaneanu_2021} for order 0 ILED and \cite{Looi2022} for higher order ILED) and then build the quantitative theory.
-As a result, this paper presents a self-contained and geometrically permissive set of assumptions for establishing quantitative scattering.
+However, the present paper does not utilize the sharp pointwise decay results of \cite{Looi2021}.
+Only a certain ``$r$-to-$t$ decay transfer principle'', as explained in As a result, this paper presents a self-contained and geometrically permissive set of assumptions for establishing quantitative scattering.
 It uses a less structurally demanding set of assumptions than those tailored for sharp pointwise decay, though the two sets of geometric conditions are distinct and not strictly comparable.

 \cite{Looi_Tohaneanu_2021}'s main theorem shows that the unique global strong solution to \eqref{eq:IVP} exists and scatters in the energy space; in particular, $\lim_{t\to\pm\infty}\|u(t)\|_{L^6_x}=0$ and $u(t)$ approaches a linear solution in $\dot H^1_x \times L^2_x$.
 The argument is qualitative and driven by integrated local energy decay, and does not furnish an explicit a~priori, quantitative bound on the Strichartz norm.